 Make sure before you completely end your day to stop into the market.
 This is by far the best outlet shopping Bali.

 Ubud Art Market

 After traveling Bali for over 3 months we have learned a couple of tricks on how to live in Bali on a budget while also getting the most fare cost.
-This all starts with finding the best deals.
+This all starts with finding the best deals while shopping.
 I promise you if you are looking for clothes, souvenirs or any traditional Bali things this is where you will get the best deals.
 Make sure you bargain with them on the price.
 Things should be much cheaper here than anywhere else on the island.
 The main reason for that is most of hand made goods are made right outside of Ubud and Ubud is the central shipping hub to supply all the other markets around the south.